 This may seem like a no-brainer, but it’s important to remember that you are in a new place and should take precautions to stay safe.

-Some of our favorite travel safety tips include being aware of your surroundings and always carrying a map so you can familiarize yourself with the area.
+Some of our favorite travel safety tips include being aware of your surroundings and always carrying a map to familiarize yourself with the area.
 In addition, it’s always a good idea to travel in groups and keep valuables hidden away when possible.

 22. Don’t forget to purchase travel insurance for your trip

-Travel insurance is one of the most important things to purchase before going on vacation.
+Travel insurance is one of the most important things to purchase before vacation.
 It can protect you from a variety of problems, such as lost baggage, canceled flights, and more.
 Our favorite option to find the best policy is SafetyWing for younger travelers.
 Then, for all other travelers, user VisitorsCoverage to get a custom quote and policy.

 In addition, travel insurance can cover you in case of medical emergencies, lost baggage, and more.
 So, don’t leave home without it!